 - Venue capacity to accommodate your wedding guests

 - Type of ambiance you would like to create

-The average traditional (at-home) wedding cost
+The average cost of a wedding

 Getting married where you grew up makes it easier for family and friends to attend, but more expensive for those financing the wedding.
 A longer guest list means a higher price tag for the venue, food and drinks at the reception.
 That is the bulk of your expense, but it also includes a long list of to-dos that come with a price.
 Make sure your budget has room for these details:

 - Venue for the wedding processional and reception